-An Expanded Access Program ("EAP") was opened to bridge access to FYARRO until market authorization and has been closed in the United States following the commercial availability of FYARRO.
+Our EAP was opened to bridge access to FYARRO until market authorization and has since been closed in the United States following the commercial availability of FYARRO.
 The EAP is available for advanced malignant PEComa patients in certain countries outside the United States.